Stimulates/Stimulates.github.io/README.md

 HTML,CSS, JAVASCRIPT.
-I did my own video editing and designs to display the game and make the user feel as if they were playing from an arcade machine.
+I did my own video editing and designs to display the game and make the user feel as if they were playing from an arcade machine.https://stimulates.github.io/    because of memory capacity images didn't fully show up if you download it, you will enjoy it at it's best.